milindw96/Ontology-On-Image-Detection-with-IOT/README.md

 # Ontology-On-Image-Detection-with-IOT
-# Is Machine Learning concept that is used to create Algorithm
+# Is Machine Learning concept that is used to create Algorithms to detect images